laminlabs/lamindb/README.md

 - Ensocell Therapeutics – A BioTech with offices in Cambridge, UK, and California
 - DZNE – The National Research Center for Neuro-Degenerative Diseases in Germany
 - Helmholtz Munich – The National Research Center for Environmental Health in Germany
-- scverse – An international non-profit consortium for open-source omics data tools
+- scverse – An international non-profit for open-source omics data tools
 - The Global Immunological Swarm Learning Network – Research hospitals at U Bonn, Harvard, MIT, Stanford, ETH Zürich, Charite, Mount Sinai, and others

 </details>